n7tae/mrefd/README.md

 This *mrefd* repository builds a new kind of M17 open-source Reflector.
 Although *mrefd* has evolved, most of the code is originally based on groundbreaking development of XLXD and the copyrights of all relevant source files reflect this.
 The sources are published under GPL Licenses. *mrefd* works with both M17 modes, Stream and Packet Mode.

-**Note:** This version of *mrefd* will ***not*** interlink with *mrefd* Version 0.x.x!
+**Note:** This version of *mrefd* will link with older version of *mrefd*, called *legacy* (versions **0**.x.y), but there are some thinks you should know about that and there may be some extra steps involved to get the link to work properly!

 ## Introduction

 The *mrefd* reflector is for connecting M17 clients together. *mrefd* can be configured with up to 26 different channels.
-M17 clients (M17 repeaters, M17 hot-spots and other MREFD reflectors) can be linked to a channel.
+M17 clients (M17 repeaters, M17 hot-spots and other *mrefd* reflectors) can be linked to a channel.
 An incoming M17 voice stream or data packet from one of the clients will be sent to all the other clients.

-Encrypted voice streams will pass through an *mrefd* channel, but **only** if that channel configured for it.
+Encrypted voice streams will pass through an *mrefd* channel, but **only** if that channel is configured for it.
+However, there might be special changes if you are interlinking to an older version of mrefd.
+Please see the example `mrefd.interlink` file in the `config` folder.

 *mrefd* uses **Ham-DHT**, a distributed hash table network for sharing digital information for ham radio.
 A **Ham-DHT**-enabled *mrefd* publishes a two-part document on the DHT network.
 The two parts:
 1. Configuration - Connecting clients can use this to know how to connect.